 The SatEd.org web site is developed and maintained in HTML5.
 It is best viewed with most recent version of Mozilla Firefox, Microsoft Edge, Google Chrome, Opera, or Safari.

 Membership in the Satellite Educators Association is open to interested persons subscribing to the vision and mission of the SEA.
 Membership is $20 per year.
 The term of membership is approximately one year beginning at the annual Satellites & Conference and ending with the conference the next year.
 The Satellites & Education Conference is usually held during the month of July or August.
 Annual dues are often paid with conference registration.
 The membership term for applications received with dues payment after the annual Satellites & Education Conference and before the following March 1 will begin when the application and payment are processed and end with the next annual conference.
 The membership term for applications received with payment on or after March 1, will begin when the application and payment are processed and end with the annual conference in the succeeding calendar year.
+If, for any reason, the annual Satellites & Education Conference is cancelled or not scheduled in any calendar year, membership expires July 31 of that calendar year.

 Our membership application, conference registration forms, and donation forms require users to provide contact information such as name, address, e-mail address, job title and organization, and mailing list preference.
 SEA does not store or maintain sensitive financial data such as credit card information.
 The Satellite Educators Association will never knowingly sell or share your personal information with anyone outside of the Association's normal internal use.